First Investment? Why I Chose McDonald's as My First Case Study

 What Company Should I Start With?

-The first company you invest in doesn’t have to be some obscure, hidden gem — it can be something right in front of you, a brand you know or even one that’s nostalgic.
+The first company you study doesn’t have to be some obscure, hidden gem — it can be something right in front of you, a brand you know or even one that’s nostalgic.

 For me, that’s McDonald’s.
 As a full-time National Serviceman (NSF) here in Singapore, the sight of those Golden Arches after a shag week of training is so welcoming for many in my platoon, myself included.